In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 2. It helps to stabilize your upper back

-The dumbbell pullover exercise helps your upper back gain more stability simply by putting pressure on the areas that we previously mentioned since performing this exercise correctly forces your upper back to stabilize the arms and shoulder areas.
+The dumbbell pullover exercise helps your upper back gain more stability simply by putting pressure on the areas that we previously mentioned since performing this exercise correctly forces your upper back to stabilize the arms and shoulder joint and muscle areas.

 3. It will improve your shoulder mobility

-As we discussed before the dumbbell pullover exercise helps your arm and shoulder area and specifically your triceps.
+As we discussed before the dumbbell pullover makes for a great lighter weight strength training exercise that helps several muscle groups in arm and shoulder area and specifically your triceps.
 This will improve your overall upper body ability and specifically your shoulder mobility giving you a more flexible upper body.

 Variations Of The Dumbbell Pullover Exercise